raulaguila/containers/mediamtx/README.md

 ffmpeg -re -i test.mp4 -c:v libx264 -c:a aac -f flv rtmp://localhost/live/stream
 ```

+### Consuming

-MediaMTX automatically converts incoming streams to hls for web access.
+MediaMTX is configured to automatically convert incoming streams to hls for web access.

 To view the stream, access it in your browser:

 ```text
 http://localhost:8888/live/stream/
 ```

+Or you can consume it using any other software that consumes the RTMP protocol, such as VLC, OBS...